playframework/play-generated-docs/manual/releases/release26/Highlights26.md

 </turboFilter>
 ```

-In addition, log events using the security marker can also trigger a message to a Security Information & Event Management (SEIM) engine for further processing.
+In addition, log events using the security marker can also trigger a message to a Security Information & Event Management (SIEM) engine for further processing.

 ## Configuring a Custom Logging Framework in Java